KC-7/life-hacks-v2/README.md

 ### Initial Testing

 - The initial tests were carried out by utilising the inspect feature on the Google Chrome web browser on my laptop.
 I also checked how the website responded on my mobile phone.
-I checked different broswers such as Goggle Chrome, Brave Browser, Mozilla Firefox and Microsoft Edge.
+I checked different browsers such as Goggle Chrome, Brave Browser, Mozilla Firefox and Microsoft Edge.
 I ran initial (W3C & Jigsaw) validation tests for both the HTML and CSS alongside Lighthouse Reports on Chrome.
 I addressed and resolved any of the issues that arose.

 ### Test Cases to ensure site performs as intended